A complete guide to the game across the country

 The season from kick-off to crunch time

 The Bundesliga starts in the third week of August and finishes in the third week of May.
 The winter break starts just before Christmas (the leaders thus called the Herbstmeister – ‘Autumn champions’) and goes on until the end of January/early February.

 Traditional match time is Saturday, 3.30pm, but there’s usually a Friday kick-off at 8.30pm, a later game on a Saturday at 6.30pm, and two games on a Sunday, at 3.30pm and 5.30pm.

 The 2.
 Bundesliga season starts in early August, sometimes late July, and runs until late May, with the play-offs soon afterwards.
 Like the top flight, there’s a winter break before Christmas, games starting again in early February.

 The weekend schedule begins on a Friday, with a couple of games at 6.30pm and/or 8.30pm.
 On Saturday, there’s usually at least one game at 1.30pm.
 Sunday generally sees a game or two, again at 1.30pm, and there’s a Monday game at 8.15pm.

-That said, tickets at Bayern Munich, Borussia Dortmund, Schalke 04, 1.FC Köln and Freiburg can be very limited.
+That said, tickets for Bayern Munich, Borussia Dortmund, 1.FC Köln and Freiburg can be very limited.
 Even games at Augsburg, Wolfsburg and Eintracht Frankfurt are often a sell-out.